antonbarty/cheetah-2017/README.md

-# WARNING #
+# Note #

-This repository is deprecated and is now read only.
+This repository is now read only.

 It will be periodically updated with the latest stable releases, but will likely not contain the latest versions.